Disney in Texas? Judge invites company to move amid DeSantis feud - NewsBreak

 DeSantis signed a law that will dissolve Reedy Creek Improvement District, which is a private government controlled by Disney (why does Disney have its own private government in Florida in the first place?
 You can find the answer to that here ).

-It’s a law many believe is nothing more than retaliation for Disney’s public criticism of Florida’s signed bill that critics call the “Don’t Say Gay” law, which bars teaching sexual orientation and gender identity in schools before fourth grade.TN Powerball winning ticket bought in Knoxville, 150k prize
+It’s a law many believe is nothing more than retaliation for Disney’s public criticism of Florida’s signed bill that critics call the “Don’t Say Gay” law, which bars teaching sexual orientation and gender identity in schools before fourth grade.Central HS principal: Demands on teachers are ‘reaching a breaking point’

 The Texas judge tweeted directly at DeSantis , calling him a “political extremist” and touting Fort Bend County’s diversity.
 He also followed up with a series of Disney-themed follow-up posts ( memes were used ).